adityasingh-bot/RailAsset-Management-System/README.md

 # RailAsset-Management-System

-• Tech Stack: HTML, CSS, Bootstrap 4, JavaScript, PHP with MySQL.
+• Tech Stack: HTML 5, CSS 3, Bootstrap 4, JavaScript, AJAX, jQuery and PHP with MySQL.

 • Developed a Web Application that help Railways to keep records of assests at Platforms.